ccppuu/garfbot/README.md

 cp ./config/local-template.js ./config/local.js
 ```

 Second, you'll want to [sign up for an mLab account](https://mlab.com/signup/) to create your development database.
-(Alternately, if you hate yourself, you could [run mongodb locally.](https://docs.mongodb.com/v3.2/administration/install-community/).
+(Alternately, if you hate yourself, you could [run mongodb locally](https://docs.mongodb.com/v3.2/administration/install-community/).
 In this case, you can jump right to the third step.)

 Once you've signed up for an mLab account, [create a new database](https://mlab.com/create).
 Choose the "single-node" plan, and the "sandbox" (free) tier.
 The default MongoDB version is fine.
 Name the database `garfbot-dev`.

-Once the database is created, [create a new user your local garfbot](https://mlab.com/databases/garfbot-dev#users).
+Once the database is created, [create a new user for your local garfbot](https://mlab.com/databases/garfbot-dev#users).
 Click "+ Add database user".
 Use `garfbot` for the username, and choose a secure password (henceforth referred to as your `$MONGODB_PASSWORD`).

 Third, add your mongodb credentials to the `mongo` section of your [`config/local.js`](config/local.js).